 - Daniel Stid, Senior Fellow and Advisor, Defending Democracy Together Institute

-- Rick Wolfe, leader of New Jersey Moderate Party and lead plaintiff in NJ fusion lawsuit; former Republican Mayor, East Amwell Township, NJ
+- Rick Wolfe, New Jersey Moderate Party, a key plaintiff in NJ fusion lawsuit; Republican former Mayor, East Amwell Township, NJ

 For more information: Dave Palmer, Director, [email protected]

 The Case for Fusion Voting and a Multiparty Democracy in America: How to Start Breaking the Two-Party Doom Loop